mroman-ibs/FuzzyResampling/README.md

-Some additional procedures related to these resampling methods are also provided, like calculation of the Bertoluzza et al.’s distance (aka the mid/spread distance, see (Bertoluzza 1995)) and estimation of the p-value of the one-sample bootstrapped test for the mean (see (Lubiano et al. 2016)).
+Some additional procedures related to these resampling methods are also provided, like calculation of the Bertoluzza et al.’s distance (aka the mid/spread distance, see (Bertoluzza 1995)), estimation of the p-value of the one-sample bootstrapped test for the mean (see (Lubiano et al.
+2016)), and estimation of the standard error or the mean-squared error for the mean (see (Grzegorzewski and Romaniuk 2021b)).

 The following procedures are available in the library (R language):

+-   Resampling procedures:

     -   *classicalBootstrap* - classical approach based on Efron’s method,
     -   *VAmethod* - resampling method which preserves the value and ambiguity (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
     -   *EWmethod* - resampling method which preserves the expected value and width (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020b)),
--   *VAAmethod* - resampling method which preserves the value, left-hand and right-hand ambiguities (see (Grzegorzewski and Romaniuk 2021)),
+    -   *VAAmethod* - resampling method which preserves the value, left-hand and right-hand ambiguities (see (Grzegorzewski and Romaniuk 2021a)),
     -   *VAFmethod* - resampling method which preserves the value, ambiguity and fuzziness (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
     -   *dmethod* - resampling method which preserves the left end of the cores and increments (see (Romaniuk and Hryniewicz 2019)),
--   *wmethod* - resampling method which uses the special *w density* to “smooth” the output fuzzy value (see (Romaniuk and Hryniewicz 2019)),
+    -   *wmethod* - resampling method which uses the special *w density* to “smooth” the output fuzzy value (see (Romaniuk and Hryniewicz 2019)).

+-   Applications of the bootstrapped samples:

+    -   *OneSampleCTest* - estimation of the p-value of the one-sample test for the mean (see (Lubiano et al. 2016)),
+    -   *SEResamplingMean* - estimation of the standard error or the mean-squared error for the mean (see (Grzegorzewski and Romaniuk 2021b)).

+-   Additional procedures:

     -   *BertoluzzaDistance* - calculation of the Bertoluzza et al.’s
-    distance (aka the mid/spread distance, see (Bertoluzza 1995)),
+        distance (aka the mid/spread distance, see (Bertoluzza 1995)).
--   *OneSampleCTest* - estimation of the p-value of the one-sample test for the mean (see (Lubiano et al. 2016)).

 ## Installation